Path to Neighbourhood Connection

 • Be familiar with your neighbourhood including who lives there, what vehicles they drive and who regularly visits.

 • Let your neighbours know if you have an extended guest staying with you.

 • Turn your exterior lights on in the evenings and consider installing motion sensors.

 • Let trusted neighbours know when you plan to be away and who will be watching your home.

 - Our neighbourhood is connected and we are ready to grow a network of caring neighbours.
 Where do we start?

-have fun together often!
+Have fun together often!

-• Host improptu front yard gatherings.
+• Host impromptu front yard gatherings.

 • Try dinner parties such as "Murder Mystery Dinners" or "Guess Who's Coming to Dinner?" with surprise guests.